psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    AQCC QUADRUPOLE YZ
    AQCC QUADRUPOLE ZZ

    The six components of the quadrupole [Debye Ang] for the averaged quadratic coupled-cluster level of theory.
+   Deprecated in favor of :psivar:`AQCC QUADRUPOLE`.

 .. psivar:: AQCC TOTAL ENERGY
    AQCC CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the averaged quadratic coupled-cluster level of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the averaged quadratic coupled-cluster level of theory.
 .. psivar:: BRUECKNER CONVERGED